LTUTE/MCW-Big-data-and-visualization/Hands-on lab/HOL step-by-step - Big data and visualization.md

 1. In Azure Databricks, go to Clusters and select your cluster.

-2. On the cluster edit page, scroll down and select the JDBC/ODBC tab.
+2. On the cluster Configuration page, scroll down to **Advanced options** and select the JDBC/ODBC tab.

     ![Select the JDBC/ODBC tab](media/databricks-power-bi-jdbc.png 'JDBC strings')

 3. On the JDBC/ODBC tab, copy and save the JDBC URL.

-    - Construct the JDBC server address that you will use when you set up your Spark cluster connection in Power BI Desktop.
+4. Construct the JDBC server address that you will use when you set up your Spark cluster connection in Power BI Desktop.

     - Take the JDBC URL that you copied and saved in step 3 and do the following:

-    - Replace jdbc:hive2 with https.
+        - Replace jdbc:spark with https.

-    - Remove everything in the path between the port number and sql, retaining the components indicated by the boxes in the image below.
+        - Remove everything in the path between the port number and sql, and data after sql ';AuthMech=3;UID=token;PWD=<personal-access-token>' retaining the components indicated by the boxes in the image below.

     ![Select the parts to create the Power BI connection string](media/databricks-power-bi-spark-address-construct.png 'Construct Power BI connection string')

         - In our example, the server address would be:

-    <https://eastus.azuredatabricks.net:443/sql/protocolv1/o/1707858429329790/0614-124738-doubt405> or <https://eastus.azuredatabricks.net:443/sql/protocolv1/o/1707858429329790/lab> (if you choose the aliased version)
+    <https://centralus.azuredatabricks.net:443/sql/protocolv1/o/5198753201250002/0303-195148-away263> or <https://centralus.azuredatabricks.net:443/sql/protocolv1/o/5198753201250002/lab> (if you choose the aliased version)

 ### Task 2: Connect to Azure Databricks using Power BI Desktop